 Helmet safety depends largely on two components: the shell, which is simply the rigid outer layer, and the inner liner, which is constructed using a type of foam.
 The shell protects your head against hard/sharp objects, while also distributing the force of an impact over a broader surface area.
 The inner liner is responsible for cushioning the blow through absorption.

 If a helmet sustains a serious blow, consider destroying it and replacing it with a new one.
 Never ever purchase a used helmet.

 Ventilation has come a long way since removable plugs.
 Today, most helmets offer adjustable vents to control airflow.
 When researching a particular helmet, take note of how many vents are included and the convenience of its mechanism.

 For added warmth, many helmets include a head liner, in addition to ear pads.
 The best liners and pads are made from odour- and bacteria-resistant fabric, like merino wool.
 Merino is also good at wicking sweat while maintaining warmth.
 Opt for removable liners and pads when possible, as this’ll allow you to stay cooler on warmer days.

 Helmets are almost always goggle-compatible.
 Different brands use different mechanisms to attach goggles, and some are easier than others.
 Do your homework to find what works for you.
 Note that some models include anti-fog technologies to keep visibility at its sharpest.

 A cost-effective way to buy a helmet and goggles in one fell swoop.
-The Salomon Mirage Helmet is a good example.
+The Savor Visor Stereo helmet by Atomic is a good example.

 A good helmet is snug but not too snug.
 Shake your head up-and-down then left-and-right to see if there’s any rock.
 If tightening the strap doesn’t solve this, size down.
 The helmet should ideally sit right up against your goggles.